Earthshine is a lovely glow on the unlit portion of the moon

 To look for earthshine, watch for a slim crescent moon

-When you look at a crescent moon shortly after sunset or before sunrise, you can sometimes see not only the bright crescent of the moon, but also the rest of the moon as a dark disk.
+If you want to see a moon with earthshine, look for a thin crescent moon the few days before and after new moon.
+And when you see a crescent moon shortly after sunset or before sunrise, you can sometimes see not only the bright crescent of the moon, but also the rest of the moon as a dark disk.
 That pale glow on the unlit part of a crescent moon is light reflected from Earth.
 It’s called earthshine.

-To understand earthshine, remember that the moon is globe, just as Earth is, and that the globe of the moon is always half-illuminated by sunlight.
+To understand earthshine, remember that the moon is a globe, just as Earth is, and moreover that the globe of the moon is always half-illuminated by sunlight just like Earth.
 When we see a crescent moon in the west after sunset, or in the east before dawn, we’re seeing just a sliver of the moon’s lighted half.